KULeuven-Diepenbeek/osc-course/content/ch3-pointers/pointers.md

     B{varname<br/>address}
 {{< /mermaid >}}

-This example visualises the instruction `int a = 5`:
+This example visualizes the instruction `int a = 5`:

 {{<mermaid>}}
 graph TD;
     A[a<br/>5]
 {{< /mermaid >}}

 Where the type, `int`, reserves a few bytes depending on the target platform (`sizeof(int)`), on a specific address.
-We can mainpulate the address itself - this is essential when working with arrays.
+We can manipulate the address itself - this is essential when working with arrays.

 ### "Compound" types